Mellow Yellow: Covers, later recordings and adaptations

 "Mellow Yellow" was covered in 1967 by soul singer Big Maybelle on her album Got a Brand New Bag.
 It was also covered in 1968 by British R&B singer/keyboardist Georgie Fame on his album The Third Face of Fame.

 In the mid-1980s, the Dairy Farmers of Canada produced a number of television ads for butter that used "Mellow Yellow".

 In 1999, "Mellow Yellow" was sung by a group of young adults, among whom were then-unknowns Alex Greenwald, Rashida Jones and Jason Thompson, in Gap's "Everybody in Cords" commercial directed by Pedro Romhanyi.
 The music mix was done by the Dust Brothers.
-In 2015 the song was covered by Spanish singer Abraham Mateo for promotion of the film Minions.
+In 2015, the song was covered by Spanish singer Abraham Mateo for promotion of the film Minions.
 The original by Donovan was used in the film's ending titles.
-In Brazil Michel Teló covered the song, adapted to Portuguese, also for the movie.
+In Brazil, Michel Teló covered the song, translated into Portuguese, also for the movie.

 Israeli singer Arik Einstein covered the song in 1967 as "Ani margish k'mo melech" ("I feel like a king").